andsild/dragonfly-modules/README.md

 Previously I used Linux and a Windows VM, however, the delay of the VM and [Aenea](https://github.com/dictation-toolbox/aenea) was inconvening.

+## Status
+I am making progress, but am still not a productive coder by voice.
+I.e. I can write simple programs but it takes a long time.
+I very much appreciate feedback whether its a bug, question, suggestion or anything else!
+Feel free to message me at `andsild@gmail.com`

 ## Usage:
 The jist of the _useful_ code is in the grammars repository.
 You can copy whatever commands you like to your own project.